Friday Night Sights | 8.30.19

 Hickman senior Elena Seville blows her vuvuzela horn at the start of a game against Pattonville on Friday at Hickman.
 As students entered the stadium, the benches were still wet from the rain earlier Friday.

+Hickman High School head football coach Cedric Alvis congratulates his players after they beat Pattonville 14-7 in their first home game of the season on Friday in Columbia.
+This is Alvis’ second year as head coach at Hickman.

-With senior Tre Manuel leading them, the Rock Bridge High School football team members storm the field on Friday at home.
+With senior Tre Manuel leading them, the Rock Bridge High School football team members storm the field

+With senior Tre Manuel (3) leading them, the Rock Bridge High School football team storms their home field on Friday.
 The 2018 football program at Rock Bridge sent multiple athletes to play at D1 universities.

 Rock Bridge cheerleaders jump and shout during the first quarter of a game against Rockhurst on Friday at Rock Bridge.
 Although it rained for most of the day, the high was 76 degrees, according to Sanborn Field Weather Data Archive.